 - You might want to add more saved pasta water to your sauce for baked version.
 Pasta will soak it up as it bakes.

-Spoon mac and cheese into the baking dish and sprinkle over some panko (or regular) breadcrumbs and some vegan parmesan (optional).
+Spoon mac and cheese into the baking dish and sprinkle over some panko (or regular) breadcrumbs and some vegan cheese (optional) or sprinkle over some homemade vegan parmesan once your baked mac and cheese is out of the oven.

 Bake in pre-heated oven at 180C/350F/Gas Mark 4 for 20-25min until golden and bubbly.